MikroElektronika/mikrosdk_click_v2/clicks/speakup3/details.md

 ## Example Description

-> This example demonstrates the use of the SpeakUp 3 click board by reading and displaying the voice commands reply messages.
+> This example demonstrates the use of the SpeakUp 3 Click board by reading and displaying the voice commands reply messages.

 **The demo application is composed of two sections :**